Byomkesh Bakshi

 Byomkesh Bakshi is a fictional detective created by Bengali author Sharadindu Bandyopadhyay.
-A self-proclaimed "satyanweshi" (literally seeker of truth), Bakshi is known for his keen observation, logical thinking, and knowledge of forensic science, which he uses to solve complex murder cases, mostly set in Calcutta.
+A self-proclaimed "satyanweshi" (literally seeker of truth), Bakshi is known for his keen observation, logical thinking and knowledge of forensic science, which he uses to solve complex murder cases, mostly set in Calcutta.

 His first appearance was in the story Pother Kanta (1932), where he demonstrates his deductive skills, but his formal introduction occurs in Satyanweshi (1934), a murder mystery involving cocaine trafficking.
 Byomkesh adopts the alias Atul Chandra Mitra in this story, where he meets Ajit Bandyopadhyay, who becomes his close companion and the narrator of the Byomkesh stories.

 The character's name has since become synonymous with intelligence and keen observation in Bengali vernacular.
 The Byomkesh Bakshi stories have been adapted into various media, including films, television series, and audio dramas.
 Notable portrayals of the detective include those by Uttam Kumar, Rajit Kapur, and Abir Chatterjee.
 The stories continue to have a significant influence on Indian detective fiction, contributing to the development of the genre.

 Character

 Sharadindu Bandyopadhyay's most well known fictional character Byomkesh Bakshi first appeared as a character in the story Satyanweshi (The Inquisitor).
-The story is set in 1932 in the Chinabazar area of Kolkata where a 'non-government detective' Byomkesh Bakshi, owing to the permission from the police commissioner, starts living in a mess in that area under the pseudonym of Atul Chandra Mitra to probe a series of murders.
+The story is set in 1932 in the Chinabazar area of then-Calcutta where a 'non-government detective' Byomkesh Bakshi, owing to the permission from the police commissioner, starts living in a mess in that area under the pseudonym of Atul Chandra Mitra to probe a series of murders.

 Most of the stories are written from Ajit Kumar Banerjee's perspective, who meets Byomkesh in the mess at Chinabazar.
-Byomkesh later asks Ajit to live with him at his three-story rented house at Harrison Road as his assistant and chronicler.
+Byomkesh later asks Ajit to live with him at his three-story rented house on Harrison Road as his assistant and chronicler.
 The only other person in his household is his attendant Putiram.

 In the beginning of the stories, Byomkesh Bakshi is described as "a man of twenty-three or twenty-four years of age who looked well educated."
 Byomkesh is a Hindu and wears mostly a white shirt/kurta with a white dhoti, occasionally draping a shawl.
 He does not live in luxury but possesses numerous books.
 He travels frequently, and does not own a gun and does not consider himself to be an "expensive helper".
 He habitually smokes and drinks tea with milk.
 He is fluent in Bengali, Hindi, and English.
 Byomkesh does not like being called a detective, and thinks the word 'investigator' even worse.
 Thus, he fashions a new name for himself which he inscribes on a brass plate in front of his house.
 The plaque read "Byomkesh Bakshi: Satyanweshi" (The Inquisitor).